Cascades at Estero

 Prices begin in the mid- to high-$200,000s, and the HOA fee is approximately $950 per year.
 Please verify these prices with a Realtor or the community as prices are bound to change over time.

-The HOA fee allow access to community amenities, which include a fitness center, an aerobics room, a sauna, a heated indoor/outdoor pool, a ballroom with a stage and a dance floor, a hobby room, a media room (with computer stations, a library, and a television), a billiards room and two card rooms.
+The HOA fee allow access to community amenities, which include a clubhouse with a fitness center, an aerobics room, a sauna, a heated indoor/outdoor pool, a ballroom with a stage and a dance floor, a hobby room, a media room (with computer stations, a library, and a television), a billiards room and two card rooms.
 A spa, a sundeck, a swimming pool, two bocce ball courts, six lighted tennis courts, walking paths and biking trails await outside.

 Estero was founded as a religious colony and Utopian society in the late-1800s.
 Today its pretty beaches, abundant wildlife and vast opportunities for recreation make it a desirable place to live.
 Kayaking, canoeing, boating and fishing are all popular with Estero residents.
 The city has weekend festivals, golf expositions, Mound Key paddling tours and more.
 Naples and Fort Myers are both close at hand.

 Estero does not have a hospital, but Gulf Coast Medical Center is just eight miles away in Naples and is accredited by the Joint Commision.

 This area has a humid subtropical climate.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.
 On average, the area receives 48 inches of rain per year.

 Sticking out into Hurricane Alley, Florida was a land no nation seemed to want.
 Ruled successively by Spain, France, England, and the Confederate States of America, the state had a backwater reputation.
 Other than St. Augustine and Pensacola, there were few cities.
 The area was rural and populated by frontier farmers.